rmosolgo/graphql-ruby/guides/object_cache/caching.md

 ## Caching lists and connections

 Lists and connections require a little extra consideration.
-In order to effectively bust the cache, items that belong to the list of "parent" object should update the parent whenever they're modified in a way that changes the state of the list.
+In order to effectively bust the cache, items that belong to the list of "parent" object should __update the parent__ (eg, Rails `.touch`) whenever they're created, destroyed, or updated.
 For example, if there's a list of players on a team:

 ```graphql
 {